 About the Program

-The Common Reading Experience is a new initiative that the Office of Undergraduate Studies launched in cooperation with the Division of Student Affairs for academic year 2013-2014.
-With the slogan of “One Book – Global Connections,” the goal is to involve students, faculty and the University community in a lively discussion about important world issues connected to a common reading.
+The Common Reading Experience is an initiative that the Office of Undergraduate Studies launched in cooperation with the Divi- sion of Student Affairs for academic year 2013-2014.
+With the slogan of “One Book – Global Connections,” the Common Reading Experience (CRE) encourages students to engage in curricular and co-curricular experiences designed to enhance their critical thinking and global competency while tackling important issues.
+We want to connect students’ own questions about the world as they see it with collaborative events and lively discussions connected by a common reading.

 The Common Reading Program is designed to provide USF students with a common intellectual experience to generate discussion, promote critical thinking, and instill a sense of community among students, faculty/staff, and alumni.
 The USF Common Reading Program will: